sama1mansn/greenfield-docs/docs/guide/core-concept/simple-storage-service.md

 ### Group

 A Group is a collection of accounts with the same permissions.
+Here are the group name rules for Greenfield:

+* The group name should be between 3 (minimum) and 64 (maximum) characters in length.
+* The group name should only include UTF-8 characters.

 The group name is not allowed to be duplicated under the same user.
 However, a group can not create or own any resource.
 A group can not be a member of another group either.

 A resource can only have a limited number of groups associated with it for permissions.
 This ensures that the on-chain permission check can be finished within a constant time.